Saw (franchise): Video games

 Japanese video game company Konami currently owns the rights to the Saw interactive video game property.
 Konami stated in mid-2009 that they wanted to make Saw a series of video games to supplement the films.
 They also wished to make Saw their next big survival horror franchise next to their other property, Silent Hill.
 They stated that because Saw focuses on visual intensity and Silent Hill focuses on psychological terror, both could exist in the video game industry without directly competing against each other.
+The first game in the series, Saw, set between the first and second film in the series, was released on October 6, 2009, with a sequel Saw II: Flesh & Blood, released on October 19, 2010, for the Xbox 360 and PlayStation 3, ten days before the release of the seventh film, Saw 3D.
+The PC version was in development, but was cancelled.
+The build of the game for Microsoft Windows was discovered in the leak of 12 terabytes of Steam files in August 2026.

-The first game in the series, Saw, set between the first and second film in the series, was initially released on October 6, 2009, with a sequel Saw II: Flesh & Blood, released on October 19, 2010, for the Xbox 360 and PlayStation 3, ten days before the release of the seventh film, Saw 3D.
+A downloadable Saw chapter for the asymmetrical horror game Dead by Daylight was released on January 23, 2018, featuring David Tapp as a survivor and Amanda Young as a killer alongside Gideon Meat Plant as a map.

-David Tapp and Amanda Young were released as part of the downloadable Saw Chapter for the video game Dead by Daylight.
+On October 1, 2023, the Roblox game Saw X: Survive the Obby was released, developed by Amber Studio.

-Billy the Puppet has appeared as a skin in the video games Call of Duty: Warzone, Call of Duty: Modern Warfare, Call of Duty: Mobile, and Fortnite, and in a decal and as a goal explosion in Rocket League.
-Billy the Puppet was also appeared on Delta Force in addition to the franchise-based chainsaw and weapon skins.
+In October 2021, Twisted Productions co-founders Burg and Koules confirmed a third Saw video game was in development for the PlayStation 5 and Xbox Series X. In January 2026, Lionsgate mentioned the upcoming Saw game during an earnings call.
+In June of the same year, Lionsgate announced it would be a multiplayer game published by Bloober Team titled Saw: Genesis.

-In October 2021, Twisted Productions co-founders Burg and Koules confirmed a third Saw video game was in development for the PlayStation 5 and Xbox Series X.
+Billy the Puppet has appeared as a playable character in the video games Call of Duty: Warzone, Call of Duty: Modern Warfare, Call of Duty: Mobile, and Fortnite, and in a decal and as a goal explosion in Rocket League.
+Billy the Puppet was also featured on Delta Force in addition to the franchise-based chainsaw and weapon skins.